Cornell-MAE-UG/fa25-portfolio-RachelWilliams2006/_projects/2023-spaceship-design.md

 <img src="https://github.com/user-attachments/assets/132c60a2-7583-4f79-aaea-abe4a9e62983" alt="8" width="700" height="700">

 Calculation of I, using E = 200GPa for structural steel.
 Structural steel actually has a better ratio of density to modulus of elasticity than titanium, with (7860kg/m^3)/(200Gpa) = 39.3 for steel vs (4730kg/m^3)/(115Gpa) = 41.1 for titanium.
 Other materials, like Douglas fir, have an even better ratio, but have such a small E that it would take an unreasonably large cross section to support the load.
 Therefore, structural steel is the chosen beam material.
+The maximum allowable deflection is 3.016cm (0.02*150.8cm).

 <img src="https://github.com/user-attachments/assets/174e3fa6-7764-4290-9c30-6bf9cf559e77" alt="1" width="700" height="400">

-Calculation of I
+Calculation of I using the formula for a simply supported beam with an applied load at the midspan.
+Gives the same I as the hand calculated integration.

 <img src="https://github.com/user-attachments/assets/39b4f30f-f581-4d1e-9fd3-d83ed5051a45" alt="2" width="700" height="300">

+Comparison of different beam cross sections from textbook tables in the general range of I. Cross sectional area corresponds to weight.
+The beam with the smallest cross sectional area with an I > 0.00854cm^4 is C100x8.

 <img src="https://github.com/user-attachments/assets/fc4873d2-d938-4bad-9609-28b1aa3d65c5" alt="3" width="600" height="180">